perpetual-protocol/perp-docs/docs/Contracts/CollateralManager.md

 | Name                           | Type          | Description                                                                  |
 | :----------------------------- | :------------ | :--------------------------------------------------------------------------- |
 |`Debt` | uint256 | threshold
-    function
 ### getCollateralValueDust
 ```solidity
   function getCollateralValueDust(
   ) external returns (uint256)
 ```
-t the threshold of the minium repaid.
+Get the threshold of the minium repaid.
  		If a trader’s collateral value (denominated in settlement token) falls below the threshold,
         the liquidator can convert it with 100% `liquidationRatio` so there is no dust left